persvr/rql/README.md

 * count() - Returns the count of the number of records in the query's result set

 If you are writing an implementation of RQL for a database or other storage endpoint, or want to introspect queries, you can use the parsed query data structures.
-You can parse string queries with resource-query module's parseQuery function.
+You can parse string queries with query module's parseQuery function.
 Query objects have a "name" property and an "args" with an array of the arguments.
 For example: